 freshwater ecosystems, biogeochemistry

-Cole is now an emeritus scientist.
-During his active research career, Jonathan Cole studied the sources of carbon and its movements in rivers, lakes, and estuaries.
+During his active research career, Cole studied the sources of carbon and its movements in rivers, lakes, and estuaries.
 Cole focused on the connections between these ecosystems and their surrounding watersheds.
 He and colleagues have shown that at a global scale, up to 50 percent of the carbon that is stored in soils is eventually exported to streams, rivers, and lakes, in the form of particles and dissolved organic matter or turned to carbon dioxide in these inland aquatic environments.
+The realization that inland waters play a role in the regional and global C cycle has changed the way that modelers have approached C sequestration on land.

 To date, Cole’s research has shown that a surprisingly large fraction of the biomass of fish (and of the aquatic invertebrates they consume) is derived from land-based carbon.
-Using ambient radiocarbon (carbon 14), Caraco and Cole have determined that organic carbon in the Hudson River is 1,500 to 5,000 years old.
-Some invertebrates in the Hudson consume this ancient carbon.
+Using ambient radiocarbon (14 C), Caraco and Cole have determined that organic carbon in the Hudson River is 1,500 to 5,000 years old.
+Some invertebrates in the Hudson, notably zooplankton, consume this ancient carbon.
 Thus, the food web in the Hudson is connected to carbon that was sequestered on land thousands of years ago.

 Studies of food webs appear solely academic, but these answers strike a chord with fishermen.
 As fishing is the second largest recreational activity in the United States being able to talk with fishermen about where their fish come from offers an exciting opportunity to educate and interest a significant public group about ecology.